simonmichael/hledger_site/src/start-a-journal.md

 ```
 hledger add
 ```
 and adding a transaction (see the next page for an example).
-This will create the file if needed.
+(If you're using hledger 1.50.3-1.51.1, `hledger add -f ~/.hledger.journal` is needed.)

 <!-- <br> -->